burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 In this conditional compilation block, the right-hand side has been taken from Table 19 of [Draft C++2020 Standard, p.455, Section 15.11](https://open-std.org/jtc1/sc22/wg21/docs/papers/2020/n4861.pdf).

+## 14. std::span
+The [std::span<T>](https://en.cppreference.com/w/cpp/container/span) class template allows you to refer to any contiguous sequence of T values and is analgous for [std::string_view](https://en.cppreference.com/w/cpp/header/string_view), but for arrays.

+However, in addition to similarities [std::span<T>](https://en.cppreference.com/w/cpp/container/span) allows you to modify underlying data even with `[]` operator.

 # Modules (from C++20)

-Standard `#include` preprocessor directive helps organize the project but at a considerable cost.
+Standard `#include` preprocessor directive helps organize the project but it is happening at a considerable cost.
 The desirability of modules due to B.Stroustroup was already well known in 1980.

 Modules have come with C++20 to upgrade the understanding of header files.
 The reason to include it in standards that B.Stroustrup mentioned in his talks is mainly about improving compilation time:
 - Google reports *x2-4* improvements in compile-time